Frequently Asked Questions

 Not only are our wood floors made from a natural, renewable material, they also outlast and outperform most other floor coverings, making them an excellent long-term, low-maintenance choice.
 A well-made, well-maintained wood floor can last a lifetime, and longer.

-To ensure that Kentwood products meet our standards for quality and sustainability, we have a wide ranging corporate environmental program that guides every aspect of our product development and manufacturing operations.
+To ensure that Kentwood products meet our standards for quality and regulatory compliance, we have a wide ranging corporate environmental program that guides every aspect of our product development and manufacturing operations.

 Formaldehyde is an important organic compound that exists naturally in food, the environment, and our bodies.
 Formaldehyde is biodegradable, meaning that it does not accumulate in the environment and since humans metabolize formaldehyde quickly, it does not accumulate in the body.
 In fact, the average person processes about 1.5 ounces of formaldehyde each day as part of normal human metabolism.